Collections Framework β

 Ease of Extension: The architecture allows easy extension or adaptation for new data structures.

-Iteration and Algorithms
+Iteration and Algorithms β

 An iterator provides a standard way to traverse elements in a collection.
 All collections implement the

-loops.Java 8 introduced Spliterator, a special kind of iterator for parallel and bulk traversal of data.
+Iterableinterface, enabling the use of enhancedfor-eachloops.Java 8 introduced Spliterator, a special kind of iterator for parallel and bulk traversal of data.
 It's supported by the

-interface and its primitive-specific versions likePrimitiveIterator.OfDouble
+Spliteratorinterface and its primitive-specific versions likePrimitiveIterator.OfDouble.The

-utility class provides algorithms such as sorting, reversing, shuffling, and binary search as static methods that operate on collection objects.
+Collectionsutility class provides algorithms such as sorting, reversing, shuffling, and binary search as static methods that operate on collection objects.

-Collection Interfaces
+Collection Interfaces β

 At the heart of the Collections Framework are several core interfaces that define the types of collections.
 Concrete classes implement these interfaces in various ways.

-Interface | Description |
+| Interface | Description |

-Collection | The root interface.
+| Collection | The root interface.
 Enables to work with group of objects.
 All other collection interfaces extend this. |

-List | An ordered collection (sequence).
+| List | An ordered collection (sequence).
 Allows duplicate elements. |

-Set | A collection that contains no duplicate elements. |
+| Set | A collection that contains no duplicate elements. |

-SortedSet | A Set that maintains elements in ascending order. |
+| SortedSet | A Set that maintains elements in ascending order. |

-NavigableSet | Extends SortedSet to support navigation methods for closest-match retrievals. |
+| NavigableSet | Extends SortedSet to support navigation methods for closest-match retrievals. |

-Queue | A collection for handling special type of lists typically for removing in FIFO order. (holding elements prior to processing) |
+| Queue | A collection for handling special type of lists typically for removing in FIFO order. (holding elements prior to processing) |

-Deque | A double-ended queue that allows insertion and removal from both ends. |
+| Deque | A double-ended queue that allows insertion and removal from both ends. |

-Note on Map
+Note on Map β

-) are part of the Collections Framework.
+Although not a subtype of Collection, the Map<K, V> interface and its subtypes (SortedMap, NavigableMap) are part of the Collections Framework.
 They store key-value pairs and provide efficient lookup and manipulation.

-Supporting Interfaces
+Supporting Interfaces β

 Besides the primary interfaces, the framework includes several supporting interfaces:

-Modifiability of Collections
+Modifiability of Collections β

 The framework supports both modifiable and unmodifiable collections.